RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

   Data can be dynamically inherited from external sources, allowing for consistent creation and centralized maintenance of multiple projects with shared settings.
-- **Augmentation**:
-  Additional dynamic data are generated during each run by analyzing the repository and retrieving information from web APIs to minimize manual inputs and updates.
 - **Synchronization**:
   Changes to control center contents are automatically propagated throughout the project, ensuring consistency across all components